Protecting current and future generations

 Denver Water has been developing a comprehensive inventory of known and suspected lead services lines using a combination of property records, water quality tests and visual inspections of service lines.

-If your home is identified as having a possible lead service line, Denver Water will notify you by mail in spring 2020.
-We’ll be replacing lead service lines on a neighborhood-by-neighborhood basis, factoring in those who are most vulnerable and at-risk from lead exposure, underserved areas and planned construction activities.
+If your home is identified as having a possible lead service line, Denver Water will notify you.
+We’ll be replacing lead service lines on a neighborhood-by-neighborhood basis, factoring in those at highest risk from lead exposure and planned construction activities.

 Property owners may wish to replace their lead service line on their own, or during remodel or renovation of a home.
 Please review our Redevelopment Policy before replacing your lead service line.